philwhiles/frettler/README.md

 With the new chord display comes a change to the normal vertical view also - the vertical and chord views not have the notes/interval aligned on the string, rather than in a fret box, making the rendering consistent with a typical chord chart, and easy to read.
 Adding the `chord` subcommand required renaming some of the existing subcommands to make more sense - `chord` became `lookup` and `find` became `display`.

-**UPDATE**: Frettler has been extensively updated so that it now displays flats when it should.
-For scales, frettler uses the circle of fifths to determine if a key contains flats or sharps.
-In fact it now has a class called LineOfFifths, which calculates from first principles the major and minor chords in the circle of fifths and the sharps/flats in each.
-It is a line rather than a circle, as it does not (currently!) need to traverse around the circle.
-When displaying a scale and the diatonic chords for that scale are generated using the '--chords' or '-c' argument, the notes in the chords are flats or sharps depending on the scale.
-When displaying just a chord, sharps are always used.
-Changes to show flats in chords was abandoned for the time being when I realised that it was not straightforward - if you can enlighten me as to what the theory rules are for deciding if a random chords notes should be flat or sharp please do!

-**UPDATE**: Frettler now has an interactive 'menu' mode.
-Rather than relaunching Frettler repeatedly to display different views, roots, chords, scales, one each time, start
-Frettler with the 'menu' argument and choose what to display to your hearts content.
-The menu mode is an easier way of exploring different scales and chords, and effectively allows you to keep repeating the instrument view over and over.
-The other non instrument commands have to be accessed using the original way.
-See the Menu section below for full instructions, but the best explanation is achieved by actually trying it.

-**EXTRAS** I have added some images to the extras folder which I use to print a circle of fifths calculator, which you may also find useful.
-I print these and laminate them, having very carefully cut the outer so that it is a ring with an empty centre.

 For posterity there is a change log [here](https://github.com/philwhiles/frettler/blob/master/CHANGELOG.md)